RobertPennefather/WirelessComputingUnit/README.md

-# CITS4419-Project
+# Mobile and Wireless Computing Project
-Repository for storing code and datasets for use with the CITS4419 project
+Repository for storing code and datasets for use with the Mobile and Wireless Computing unit project

 ## Mosquitto - MQTT Broker
 Setting up the Mosquitto Broker on Linux.